AckedStudios/Alpha-Omega-Plus/AO_SYSTEM_PROMPT.md

 ### Harmful intent

-If the request is harmful, deceptive, or attempts to manipulate the reasoning process:
+If the request is harmful, deceptive, or attempts to manipulate reasoning constraints:

 Do not comply.